-The shape of an email is what it looks like.
-This is an element that is all too often neglected in emailing, but it's an important one: Guests are more likely to click on graphically designed emails than on a body of text without any "soul".
+The form of an email is how it appears to readers.
+This is an element that is all too often neglected when crafting an email, but it's an important one.
+Guests are more likely to click on aesthetically designed emails than on a body of text without any "soul."

-It must be pleasing to the eye so avoid flashy as it may disturb the person reading your email.
+It must be pleasing to the eye, so avoid flashy elements as they may disturb the person reading your email.

 With this in mind, you can work with your own HTML editor or use Drag & Drop: this tool allows you to personalize every single detail.
 You can as well use the one proposed by Digitevent :

-- Feel free to insert images, company banners, logo, or any other graphic element of reinsurance.
+- Feel free to insert images, company banners, logos, or any other graphic element of branding.
 Also, remember to edit the sender's name and to put your company name (you can find it as Digitevent's white-label feature).

-- The spacing of your email is also a detail not to be taken lightly: Avoid "paved" emailing and as well as too airy emails with 2 line breaks after each sentence.
+- The spacing of your email is also a detail not to be taken lightly: Avoid "paved" emailing and as well as emails with too much spacing.
+You don't need 2 line breaks after each sentence!

-- If you can, try to start your email with humor, an anecdote about your company's news, or another current event (even a GIF or emojis, anything is possible).
+- If possible, try to start your email with humor, an anecdote about your company's news, or another current event (even a GIF or emojis, anything is possible).

-- Furthermore, it seems obvious that spelling mistakes can be a huge obstacle to the credibility of your email, but also to your entire event.
+- Furthermore, it seems obvious that spelling mistakes can put a huge wrench in the credibility of your email, as well as the credibility of your entire event.
 Don't forget that your registration email is often the first link between your event and your audience.
 So don't neglect spelling or grammar, which could smear all the work you've done beforehand.
 We advise you to write your email beforehand on Google Docs or to pass it on to any error detection software.

 - The registration buttons, often at the end of emails, also known as Call To Action must have enough visual contrast so that they can be easily read.
-Try to apply a consistent style (all buttons have a square/round borders; all have the same font...)in order to not lose your reader within different graphic styles.
+Try to apply a consistent style (all buttons have square/round borders; all have the same font, etc.) so as not to lose your reader with different graphic styles.
 Digitevent offers a theme feature that allows you to create a pleasant graphic chart.